Kappie/scattering-paper/notes.md

 multiresolution analysis, which can give good time resolution for high-frequency events and good frequency resolution for low-frequency events, the combination best suited for many real signals.

+Good!
+But now we still want our properties stated in the beginning, namely translational invariance, and stability to deformations.
+I will now define a representation that has all these properties, but first let me give a visualisation of it.